MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-eeu-retail-invoices.md

 [!include [banner](../../includes/banner.md)]

+This topic describes how to set up information for customer invoices and return sales orders in Eastern European countries.

-You can set up the following information for customer invoices and return sales orders that are generated in Retail POS.
+You can set up the following information for customer invoices and return sales orders that are generated in Retail point of sale (POS).

 - You can use sales tax groups to process returns by using return sales orders.
-Click **Retail > Headquarters setup > Parameters > Retail parameters**.
-Open the **Posting > Invoice** tab, and then toggle the **Use sales tax group for returns** to **Yes**.
+Go to **Retail > Headquarters setup > Parameters > Retail parameters**.
+Open the **Posting > Invoice** tab, and then set **Use sales tax group for returns** to **Yes**.

-  * To specify the sales tax group for returns that are made by a customer, in the **Customers** form, on the **Retail** FastTab, in the **Sales tax group for returns** field, select a sales tax group.
+  * To specify the sales tax group for returns that are made by a customer, on the **Customers** page, on the **Retail** FastTab, in the **Sales tax group for returns** field, select a sales tax group.
 When you post a return sales order for a customer, the return sales order line is updated with the sales tax group for returns that is specified in the **Customers** form.

-  * Or, to specify a sales tax group for returns that are made at a retail POS by a customer, in the **Stores** form, on the **General** FastTab, in the **Sales tax group for returns** field, select a sales tax group.
-When you post a return sales order for a customer of a retail store, the return sales order line is updated with the sales tax group for returns that is specified in the Stores form.
+  * To specify a sales tax group for returns that are made at a retail POS by a customer, on the **Stores** page, on the **General** FastTab, in the **Sales tax group for returns** field, select a sales tax group.
+When you post a return sales order for a customer of a retail store, the return sales order line is updated with the sales tax group for returns that are specified on the **Stores** page.

 - You can use the posting date of a retail customer invoice or a return sales order as the sales date of the invoice or return if the invoice or return does not have a default sales date.
-Click **Retail > Headquarters setup > Parameters > Retail parameters**.
-Open the **Posting > Invoice** tab, and then toggle the **Use posting date as sales date** to **Yes**.
+Go to **Retail > Headquarters setup > Parameters > Retail parameters**.
+Open the **Posting > Invoice** tab, and then set **Use posting date as sales date** to **Yes**.

 - You can use the number range that is provided by the tax authorities to number Latvian and Lithuanian customer invoices and return sales orders.

-  * Click **Organization administration > Number sequences > Counters management**.
+  * Go to **Organization administration > Number sequences > Counters management**.
 There should be a record where **Module** = **Sales** and **Type** = **Invoice**.

-  * Click **Organization administration > Number sequences > Invoice numbering setup**.
-Mark the **Retail** check box for the number sequence line that is used to number the customer invoices.
+  * Go to **Organization administration > Number sequences > Invoice numbering setup**.
+Select the **Retail** check box for the number sequence line that is used to number the customer invoices.